Jukes begins by stating that there is press complicity in the Daniel Morgan murder cover up, totally omitting the role of the Metropolitan Police.

-Jukes distrusts the Metropolitan Police yet trusts ex Det Con Haslam – odd.
+Jukes distrusts the Metropolitan Police yet trusts ex Det Con Haslam – how very odd.
 The first podcast ends with the arrests of Jonathan Rees, Glenn Vian, Gary Vian, Sid Fillery plus Det Sgt Peter Foley and Det Con Alan Purvis.

 All six arrested were released without charge after 24 hours.
 D.S Foley and D.C Purvis received £100,000 in damages from the police over their arrests.

 Now we come to Bryan Madagan.
 The Croydon based private eye is heard at 13.23 on Episode Two.
 One needs to clarify exactly who Ian Hurst is.
 Not as Jukes says, an investigator (Hurst is notorious as a Walter Mitty).
 Hurst claimed to have handled “Stakeknife” (he did not) and is, at best, a shabby debt collector.
 Living in Bolton, Hurst sells folks details from the electoral list, defaulted on a mortgage, then tried to entrap Madagan.
 As can be heard Madagan describes Morgan as a “silly fellow” but Hurst brings in the relationship Rees had with Alex Marunchak.

 What Jukes occluded is that Hurst was paid by Marunchak – and that Hurst links to Jukes sole source on the Morgan murder, disgraced ex Det Con Haslam, a convicted criminal who killed a man whilst drink driving.